 A review of our financial situation uncovered the organization running in the red for the past three years.
-To that end, a decision was made that in 2021 all teams playing in our conferences will purchase softballs from the league rather than getting them free from the league – as has been the case to date.
+To that end, a decision was made that in 2021 all teams playing in our conferences will purchase softballs from the league rather than getting them free from the league – as it has been the case to date.
 It is the Board’s hope this is going to be the only move necessary to get us back in the black and set us on the path towards operating on a zero-based budget going forward.
 Also, as a result of this information, the Board of Directors decided to forgo charitable donations for the year 2020.
 The Board hopes to be able to get back to making the organization’s normal charitable contributions again in 2021.

-After an in-depth look at our By-Laws, and checking with the state statutes of both Missouri and Kansas, it was determined the Board and its officers were not covered with adequate liability insurance.
+After an in-depth look at our By-Laws and checking with the state statutes of both Missouri and Kansas, it was determined the Board and its officers were not covered with adequate liability insurance.
 It was, therefore, decided that we purchase a liability policy through West Bend Mutual.
-The coverage with, and cost from, West Bend was determined to be the best fit for our needs.
+The coverage with and cost from West Bend was determined to be the best fit for our needs.

 The annual Managers’ Survey was delivered by that committee to the Board.
-Resulting suggestions and recommendations were sent to the all appropriate committees for action.
+Resulting suggestions and recommendations were sent to all the appropriate committees for action.
 The entire survey document – containing the manager/member responses, the Board’s recommendations, etc., were then posted on our website for our membership to review.

 We received news, late in the season, that the Wes Weddle Classic tournament dates at the Mid-America Sports Complex were no longer available to us.
-The one year moratorium we decided to take relative to running the tournament, due to Covid-19, somewhat backfired on us as the corresponding 2020 dates (for 2021) were claimed by an alternate SSUSA Qualifier.
+The one-year moratorium we decided to take relative to running the tournament due to Covid-19, somewhat backfired on us as the corresponding 2020 dates (for 2021) were claimed by an alternate SSUSA Qualifier.
 However, thanks to the persistent hard work of Clint Berger, SSUSA agreed to allow us to move the Wes Weddle Classic to June 24-27 – to be held at Black Bob Park in Olathe, KS and Hartman Park in Lee’s Summit.
 The tournament is again listed as a qualifier on SSUSA’s website.
-Again….thanks Clint!!
+Again…thanks Clint!!
 Great news, as this will not only retain the existence of a great tournament, but hopefully assist us in making up for some of the lost revenue experienced the past three years.